 An input picture that has no corresponding picture outputted from NNPF filtering process is present in the picture stream after them filtering process.

+BoG notes:

+Regarding item e.ii, it was commented that handling of NNPF input pictures having no corresponding picture outputted from NNPF filtering process is out of the scope.
+No action on this item.